- Tuition & Fees

-If a student has not successfully completed 24 credit hours and obtained a cumulative 2.5 GPA by the end of the spring semester, the student must successfully complete the remaining credit hours needed during the summer semester; the courses that are not repetitive, will be paid for by the SEED Scholarship Program, which is subject to available funding.
+If a student has not successfully completed 24 credit hours and obtained a cumulative 2.5 GPA by the end of the spring semester, the student must successfully complete the remaining credit hours needed during the summer semester; the courses that are not repetitive, will be paid for by the SEED Scholarship Program.
 Students must obtain 24 credits and a cumulative 2.5 GPA by the end of the summer semester, to maintain eligibility for the SEED Scholarship during the next academic year.
 Students are not required to enroll full-time during the summer semester.

 23. Can I take courses in the summer semester if I have successfully completed the required 24 credit hours and obtained a cumulative 2.5 GPA prior to the end of the spring semester?

 Yes.
-If a student has successfully completed 24 credit hours and obtained a cumulative 2.5 GPA by the end of the spring semester, the student can take courses during the summer semester; the courses that are not repetitive, will be paid for by the SEED Scholarship Program, which is subject to available funding.
+If a student has successfully completed 24 credit hours and obtained a cumulative 2.5 GPA by the end of the spring semester, the student can take courses during the summer semester; the courses that are not repetitive, will be paid for by the SEED Scholarship Program.
 Students must obtain 24 credits and a cumulative 2.5 GPA by the end of the summer semester, to maintain eligibility for the SEED Scholarship during the next academic year.
 Students are not required to enroll full-time student during the summer session.

 24. Do I have to apply for financial aid every year that I receive the SEED Scholarship?